josheinhorn/weird-science/README.md

 _Delegate Type:_ `Func<bool>`

 ### SetContext
 This is a function that returns a single object.
-This object is later passed to the Publisher to give the publish process greater insight into the process.
+This object is later passed to the Publisher within each Observation to help give the publish process greater insight into the process.

 This Step _does_ run for the Control.